YARA BELGIUM S.A.

 8 Nov 2021

-Their ask — Yara requests maintaining free emission allowances and introducing an export levelling mechanism to complement the import-focused CBAM.
+Message — Yara requests maintaining free emission allowances and introducing an export levelling mechanism to complement the import-focused CBAM.
 They argue that without these measures, fertilizer exports will become uncompetitive due to direct carbon costs of 25-45% of product prices.123

-How it helps them — This would protect their export competitiveness in global markets where 38% of their European production is sold.45
+Why — This would protect their export competitiveness in global markets where 38% of their European production is sold.45

-Who loses — EU farmers and chemical industry lose as they face higher input costs without protection against cheaper imports.6
+Impact — EU farmers and chemical industry lose as they face higher input costs without protection against cheaper imports.6

 Fertilizer giant Yara urges support for precision farming